|Elliott Sound Products||Project 16|

 The meter amp is wide band, and has a full scale sensitivity of 3mV.
 It will oscillate if there is any feedback from O/P to I/P or between stages.

 Drill all holes first for the two rotary switches, the meter and its mounting bolts and the input connectors.
-I always use a BNC connector, but for audio an RCA connector might be better.
-One can also use "banana" sockets, so you can use ordinary multimeter leads, but being unshielded they will pick up noise - especially on the lower voltage ranges.
+All of my test gear uses BNC connectors, but for audio work you may prefer an RCA connector.
+One can also use 'banana' sockets, so you can use ordinary multimeter leads, but being unshielded they will pick up noise - especially on the lower voltage ranges.

 Make sure that all panel components fit properly, and de-burr the panel on both sides.